 Winning international awards for her very specialized brand of Afrocentric science fiction, fantasy, and magical realism through books that are both YA-friendly and adult, Nnedi Okorafor has set the landscape ablaze tapping into stories deeply rooted in African mythology and presenting them in an easily digestible manner that can be greatly appreciated by all.

 Jordan Peele landed on most people's radar as one half of the titular sketch comedy duo on Key & Peele, but it was his stunning directorial debut, Get Out, that truly put him in the pop-culture pantheon in our book.
-The film, a freaking horror masterpiece that, seriously, everyone should see, made Peele a name to watch behind the camera, and his work adapting the gothic horror anthology novel Lovecraft Country for HBO is much anticipated.
+The film, a freaking horror masterpiece that, seriously, everyone should see, made Peele a name to watch behind the camera.
+His second film, Us, drove that home even further, while his continued presence on the reboot of The Twilight Zone reminds us that he remains a gifted performer as well.

 Christopher Priest (comics)